open-policy-agent/kube-mgmt/README.md

 --replicate-cluster=v1/nodes
 ```

-### Custom Resource Definitions (CRDs)

-`kube-mgmt` can also be configured to replicate [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) using the `--replicate` and `--replicate-cluster` options.
-For an example of how OPA can be used to enforce admission control polices on Kubernetes custom resources see [Admission Control For Custom Resources](./docs/admission-control-crd.md)
+Custom Resource Definitions can also be replicated using the same `--replicate` and `--replicate-cluster` options.

 ## Admission Control